 Participation by local people and communities in tourism assessment and planning is usually very limited.
 Effective CBT requires extensive community participation in assessment and planning as well as in implementation/delivery.
 Community participation in CBT participatory assessment and planning processes has the potential to empower local community members by building the skills, knowledge and confidence needed to direct tourism development in their communities.
 True participation (as opposed to tokenistic consultation) can also build a sense of ownership and shared responsibility where the community, tourists and other stakeholders all benefit.
 CBT is a long-term commitment that relies on a strong foundation of participatory assessment, and planning as both are essential components of tourism development.
+One of the major benefits of a participatory decision-making approach is that women and men are given an equal voice and equal decision-making powers.
+For example, in the Pacha-Paqareq CBT operation (see chapter 9) the participatory management structure has given women an opportunity to contribute to discussion and to vote in the village assemblies.
+By involving all members of the community, the CBT project can develop and grow in ways that are progressive but still culturally appropriate.

 Participatory tourism assessment and planning are critical but time consuming processes that require commitment by all tourism stakeholders involved.
-The process for assessing and planning for CBT will vary between APEC economies depending on the socio-cultural, economical and environmental context of each community and its surrounding area/region.
-In rural areas of Thailand an assessment of environmental impacts will be very different from the type of environmental assessment carried out in a township in Canada.
+The process for assessing and planning for CBT will vary depending on the socio-cultural, economical and environmental context of each community and its surrounding area/region.
+In rural areas of Peru an assessment of environmental impacts will be very different from the type of environmental assessment carried out in a township in Canada.
 Similarly in Papua New Guinea the process used to assess socio-cultural impacts will differ from methods used in Chinese Taipei.